Robust stabilization of polytopic systems via fast and reliable neural network-based approximations: Certifying the approximation quality of ReLU-based controllers

-Once developed analytical tools to compute key quantities characterizing $\Phi(\cdot)$ as defined in \eqref{eq:vertex_law_1}--\eqref{eq:vertex_law_2}, or \eqref{eq:online_control_1}, we are then able to calculate exactly the worst-case approximation error and associated Lipschitz constant to apply the reliability certificates in Proposition~\ref{prop:NN_stability}.
+Once developed analytical tools to compute key quantities characterizing $\Phi(\cdot)$ as defined in \eqref{eq:vertex_law_1}--\eqref{eq:vertex_law_2}, or \eqref{eq:online_control_1}, we are then able to calculate exactly the worst-case approximation error to apply the reliability certificate in Proposition~\ref{prop:NN_stability}.

-Since the existence of a polyhedral \gls{CLF} for a polytopic system is a necessary and sufficient condition for its exponential stabilizability inside $\mc{S}$ \cite[Prop.~7.39]{blanchini2015set}, and since $\Phi(\cdot)$ as defined by any of the methods described in \S\ref{sec:problem_description} makes $\Psi(\cdot)$ a Lyapunov function for the closed-loop dynamics in \eqref{eq:polytopic} with $u = \Phi(x)$, we may expect that the \gls{ReLU} based policy should also be stabilizing when the approximation error $e(\cdot) = \Phi_\normaltext{\textrm{NN}}(\cdot) - \Phi(\cdot)$ is small enough.
-Given the results in \S \ref{sec:geometric_char}, this error mapping stems from the difference of two \gls{PWA} mappings, and so is also \gls{PWA} \cite[Prop.~1.1]{gorokhovik1994pwa}.
-The error can therefore also be shown to be bounded and Lipschitz continuous on $\mc{S}$, and we can apply the results of \S \ref{subsec:stability} to find conditions under which stability is preserved.
+Since the existence of a polyhedral \gls{CLF} for a polytopic system is a necessary and sufficient condition for its exponential stabilizability inside $\mc{S}$ \cite[Prop.~7.39]{blanchini2015set}, and since $\Phi(\cdot)$ as defined by any of the methods described in \S\ref{sec:problem_description} makes $\Psi(\cdot)$ a Lyapunov function for the closed-loop dynamics in \eqref{eq:polytopic} with $u(x) = \Phi(x)$, we may expect that the \gls{ReLU} based policy should also be stabilizing when the approximation error $e(\cdot) = \Phi_\normaltext{\textrm{NN}}(\cdot) - \Phi(\cdot)$ is small enough.
+Given the results in \S \ref{sec:geometric_char}, this error mapping stems from the difference of two continuous \gls{PWA} mappings, and so is also \gls{PWA} continuous \cite[Prop.~1.1]{gorokhovik1994pwa}.
+The error can therefore also be shown to be bounded and Lipschitz continuous on $\mc{S}$, and we can apply the result of \S \ref{subsec:stability} to find a condition under which uniform ultimate boundedness is guaranteed.